canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 ### Manage Spark Service Accounts

-All functionalities for managing Spark service accounts are embedded within the `K8sServiceAccountRegistry` that can be instantiated using the `kube_interface` object we defined above
+All functionalities for managing Apache Spark service accounts are embedded within the `K8sServiceAccountRegistry` that can be instantiated using the `kube_interface` object we defined above